jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Getting started/Prerequisites/Windows/_index.en.md

 2) We recommend that you use the default options, but make sure that OpenSSL installation is selected.

 ## Silicon Labs USB to UART bridge setup
-The Core2 for AWS IoT EduKit communicates with the host machine through a Silicon Labs CP210x USB to UART bridge.
+The Core2 for {{<awsEdukitShort-en>}} communicates with the host machine through a Silicon Labs CP210x USB to UART bridge.
 The on-board CP2104 is an USB-to-UART bridge that facilitates host communication with the ESP32-D0WD microcontroller.
 The microcontroller communicates bi-directionally over [UART](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/uart.html)0, which the CP210x translates through a virtual communications port on the host machine it establishes over USB-C. To be able to mount the virtual serial port and communicate across it, you must download and install the corresponding driver.
 1) Ensure the device is not connected to host machine.
 2) Download the Windows Silicon Labs CP210x driver [here](https://www.silabs.com/documents/public/software/CP210x_Universal_Windows_Driver.zip).
 3) Extract the contents of the download.